 □ Set up a portable handwashing station to wash hands when needed.

-□ USDA Inspection is needed for selling beef, lamb, pork and goat.
+□ USDA Inspection is required for selling beef, lamb, pork and goat.

 □ A Class G license is needed for selling prepackaged, frozen USDA meat.